ezesil/Hubcon/README.md

         // Base url
         server.WithBaseUrl("localhost:5000");

-        // Here you add your shared contracts.
+        // Here you add your defined contracts.
+They will share the same configuration and websocket connection. server.Implements<IUserContract>();
-        // Any contracts added here will use this server module's configuration. server.Implements<IUserContract>(contractConfig =>
-        {
-            // Here you can change contract-specific settings.
-            // For now, you can only switch a contract from HTTP to websockets. contractConfig.UseWebsocketMethods();
-        });

-        // Here, you can use an authentication manager which Hubcon will automatically use.
-        // Authentication managers can also inject any contracts. server.UseAuthenticationManager<AuthenticationManager>();

         // You can switch to insecure connections.
 This includes 'https -> http' and 'wss to ws' protocols. server.UseInsecureConnection();